 According to the

-Other steps that people may find helpful in managing intrusive thoughts include:
+Other steps that people may find helpful for managing intrusive thoughts include:

-- learning to notice any intrusive thoughts and label them as “intrusive thoughts”
+- learning to notice any intrusive thoughts and then labeling them as “intrusive thoughts”

 - remembering that these thoughts are not of their choosing and occur automatically